Urbanization in China: People's Republic of China

-Urban population grew steadily at around 3%-20% from 1950 to 1965.
-Urban population experienced a 'great jump' in 1958-1961 during the "Great Leap Forward" in conjunction with the massive industrialization effort.
-During the Cultural Revolution years of 1965–1975, urban population growth dropped as a result of 'rustication'.
+Urban population experienced a 'great jump' in 1958–1961 during the Great Leap Forward in conjunction with the massive industrialization effort.
+During the Cultural Revolution years of 1965–1975, urban population growth dropped as a result of rustication.
 From 1962 to 1978, it is estimated that almost 18 million urban youth moved to the countryside.
+Overall during the Mao-era, the urban population grew at a lower rate than the rural population did.

 However, after reforms were launched at the end of 1978, urban population growth began to accelerate.
 The inflow of foreign direct investment created massive employment opportunities, which fostered urban population growth.
 In the 1990s, urban population growth started to slow.
 This reflected a slower increase in employment growth following the restructuring of the state-owned enterprises (SOE).